- No Win No Fee claims

 Here are a few examples of poor dental treatment that could be a case of dental negligence:

-disease that later leads to complications like tooth and bone loss
+- Misdiagnosis of dental conditions like gum disease that later leads to complications like tooth and bone loss

 - Teeth extracted incorrectly